Leverage ETFs in the News…Again

 Know Your Investments

-Here at Wiser Wealth we have always understood the risks of leveraged ETFs and have been very surprised to see that many of our peers do not.
+Here at Wiser Wealth, we have always understood the risks of leveraged ETFs and have been very surprised to see that many of our peers do not.
 In 2008, if you shorted the S&P 500, you would have actually lost money.
 How is this possible?
 The S&P 500’s up days were (in percentages) higher than the down days.
-Since leveraged ETFs compound daily and the up days had bigger losses than the down day gains, you got the perfect losing recipe.
+Since leveraged ETFs compound daily and the up days had bigger losses than the down day gains, the perfect losing recipe was in place.

 There have been a few infamous ETFs to bite the dust because of poor design and complex strategies that did not work.
-Adopting a policy of ”if you cannot explain how the investment works to a client, then it doesn’t make the list”, might be a good idea for professionals that take everything at face value.
+Adopting a policy of “if you cannot explain how the investment works to a client, then it doesn’t make the list” might be a good idea for professionals who take everything at face value.

 Clearly the regulatory authorities understand the leverage risk.
 Do you?